wakproductions/omega_pricing_example_elixir/README.md

 > somewhere useful.
 > If you want to make a note in the README about the assumption or how you might approach it in a production scenario (as you have above) that's more than welcome too.

+* Going to assume that the API takes date values in the format 'YYYY-MM-DD' for the simplicity of making the conversions easy.

 ## Libraries Used

 * The Poison Elixir library is used throughout this program to convert and parse JSON.
 * HTTPoison is used to handle the web API calls.
-* Mock library to handle mocking of API calls in the test environment.
+* ~~Mock library to handle mocking of API calls in the test environment.~~ Originally was going to mock the API call, but learned that in Elixir things are mocked differently.
 * Timex used for handling dates

 ## Mapping of Scenarios to Test